maromart/SDWAN/Localized_Policies/README.md

 For a greater number of devices it is advisable to use the spreadsheet file.

-The HTML window size is adjusted for a large number of devices, nevertheless, the navigation experience can be affected.
+The HTML window size is adjusted to display all the information, nevertheless the navigation experience can be affected and you may apply zoom in/out.